 I’m Rob Ainsley, a cycling writer based in York, England.

-I write a monthly humorous column on everyday cycling for Cycling Plus magazine, and research many of their ‘Local Knowledge’ routes.
+I write regularly for Cycling Plus magazine, and research many of their published routes.
 I also write for Cycling UK’s magazine and website, and occasionally for BBC Music magazine.

-I occasionally write pieces for guitar.
-Here are seven recent examples, inspired by bike rides.
-Follow the links for photos, info, PDF scores and more.
+I compose for solo classical guitar and occasionally for other forces.
+Here are some recent examples, all inspired by bike rides.
+Follow the links for photos and background of the rides themselves, and often PDF scores and more.

 Mam Tor Etude for guitar (MP3, 3min).
 MTB rides on collapsed roads over the ‘shivering mountain’.